Stay up to date & connected with Brie via Instagram!

 In 2015 she co-curated two contemporary jewelry exhibitions; "67 Facets" held during the Society of North American Goldsmiths, SNAG Boston conference and Radical Jewelry Makeover, RJM Massart show.
 Brie also curated her very own exhibition "ALLOY", held at Lincoln Studios in Waltham, MA (2015).
 In the summer of 2016, Brie was an Emerging Artist at Salem Art Works in upstate New York, where she experimented with other mediums; plaster molds, concrete, blacksmithing and woodworking.

 Brie has shown her work in a few selected group exhibitions including "Redefining the Vessel" at Mobilia Gallery (2016), and "Touchy Feely" at the Baltimore Jewelry Center (2017).
 Now beginning to show more of her current work, she participated in her first craft fair in the fall of 2017 at Art Round Tennessee's Art Prowl in Cookeville TN, and was accepted into the 2018 American Craft Council emerging artist program "Hip Pop" in Atlanta GA.
 Brie's inspiration for her current jewelry ranges from the repetition & textures found in nature, bold shapes & curves, and asymmetry.
-Having grown up on fantasy & sci-fi novels, films, and video games; Brie's goal is to create wearable art that will make you feel like your giving off your own unique, strong, otherworldly, heroine or hero #vibe while pushing the boundaries of what "Jewelry" is expected to be whether the work is wearable or not.
+Having grown up on fantasy & sci-fi novels, films, and video games.
+Brie's goal is to create jewelry that will give the wearer a feeling of uniqueness, strength, otherworldly power, and a sense of self confidence... while pushing the boundaries of what "Jewelry" is expected to be whether the work is wearable or not.